fenomas/wasgen/programs.md

 ## 5. Parameter envelope objects

-Parameter sweeps or envelopes are defined with an object containing *only number literal properties*.
+Parameter sweeps or envelopes are defined with an object containing *only number literal properties*, or functions that return them.

 Here are all the supported properties, and their default values: